Regular Membership Meetings

 CURRENTLY RECRUITING MEMBERS TO FILL VACANT POSITIONS.
 If you are interested in filling a spot or would like to nominate someone, please let the President know.

-Members at Large: Meaghan Kristoffersen & McKenzie Acton
+Members at Large: Meaghan Kristoffersen, McKenzie Acton, Leanne Fyrk

 If you are wanting to volunteer to help for events, or have questions, ideas, etc. please feel free to contact a Social Committee Member.